garrows/noleg-stack/README.md

 You might want to update the Ghost link version from above to the latest.

 By default Ghost blog's database is a local sqlite database.
-Lets move it out of its default directory so we dont destroy its contents when we deploy new code.
+Lets move it out of its default directory so we don't destroy its contents when we deploy new code.

 ```sh
 sudo mkdir -p /opt/ghostdb